larsrh/libisabelle/README.md

 On some systems, you might need to install Perl, Python, and/or some additional libraries.

-Note to previous Isabelle users:
+Note to proficient Isabelle users:
 `libisabelle` does not respect `ISABELLE_HOME` by default.
 Bootstrapping will create a new installation in the `contrib` folder.

+## Documentation

+You can browse the Scaladoc [directly at Sonatype](https://oss.sonatype.org/service/local/repositories/snapshots/archive/info/hupel/libisabelle-docs_2.10/0.1-SNAPSHOT/libisabelle-docs_2.10-0.1-SNAPSHOT-javadoc.jar/!/index.html).

 ## Running the tests